Sumico/ttp/docs/source/Match Variables/Functions.rst

 * item_index(mandatory) - integer, index of item to return

 Return item value at given index of iterable.
-If match result (iterable) is string, *item* returns letter at given index, if match been transformad to list by the moment *item* function runs, returns list item at given index. item_index can be positive or negative digit, same rules as for retrieving list items applies e.g. if item_index is -1, last item will be returned.
+If match result (iterable) is string, *item* returns letter at given index, if match been transformed to list by the moment *item* function runs, returns list item at given index. item_index can be positive or negative digit, same rules as for retrieving list items applies e.g. if item_index is -1, last item will be returned.